High school football: Wheaton shines as Kenosha Bradford blanks Wilmot

 Nabbefeld wasn't done.

-He threw his third and fourth touchdowns in the fourth quarter, giving Case a 26-20 lead, but the Falcons simply weren't able to respond.
+He threw his third touchdown late in the fourth quarter, giving Case a 26-20 lead, but the Falcons simply weren't able to respond.

 Nabbefeld was spectacular, finishing with 309 yards passing on 19-of-27 attempts with the three touchdowns with one interception.
 Brumby caught seven balls for 165 yards, including the two touchdowns.

-For Westosha, Koeppel was 8-for-20 passing for 115 yards and a quiet two touchdowns.
+For Central, Koeppel was 8-for-20 passing for 115 yards and a quiet two touchdowns.
 He added 50 yards on the ground.

 Keaton Enright led the Falcons with 53 yards on the ground.
 Mitacek racked up 66 receiving yards, and Meininger added five catches for 49 yards.